davidrozwod/3d_platformer/README.md

 Extract Build folder

+Download the Data Folder from: https://file.io/btYQQwxaRLdi

 Extract it and move it into the Build folder

-Download the Data Folder from: https://file.io/btYQQwxaRLdi

-Move it into the build folder

 Open 3D-Platformer.exe to open the game